dokku/dokku-couchdb/README.md

 dokku couchdb:linked <service> <app>
 ```

-examples:

-Here we check if the lolipop couchdb service is linked to the 'playground' app. :
+Here we check if the lolipop couchdb service is linked to the 'playground' app.

 ```shell
 dokku couchdb:linked lolipop playground
 ```

 ### list all apps linked to the couchdb service

 ```shell